Explore 1.5M+ audiobooks & ebooks free for days

 What is it? he hissed.

-Master, I must regretfully report to you that Segarg has betrayed you and joined sides with your enemy, Meshua, said Regnig.
+Master, I must regretfully report to you that Segarg has betrayed you, and joined sides with your enemy, Meshua, said Regnig.

 Liar!
 He is my most faithful servant, and would never betray me! he roared.
 He shook a bony finger at Regnig, and said, You have desired his place for many, many millennia.
 But you will never have it, ever!
-I have chosen Segarg as my chief captain because he is the only one I can trust with absolute surety.
+I chose Segarg as my chief captain because he is the only one I can trust with absolute surety.
 You have yet to earn such an honor, nave.

 Regnig became giddy for a moment, and then paused.

-Only temporary? he asked in confusion.
+Wait, only temporary? he asked in confusion.

 So if he is moving as I suspect he is, then his plans, and his seeming betrayal of me, will work greatly to our advantage.
 With him deep in the enemies camp, our ultimate victory is almost certain.
 Regnig, prepare our forces for war!
 With Segarg leading the way, we will bring down Meshua and his armies to defeat!